What is a Self-Directed IRA?

 How to Buy Real Estate With a Self-Directed IRA (SDIRA)?

 Investing in alternative assets like real estate with your self-directed IRA is similar to a regular real estate purchase.
 However, there are certain rules and processes you need to follow to do it correctly.
-Here’s the process of buying real estate with a self-directed IRA:
+Here’s the process of using a self-directed IRA to buy real estate:

 - Open and fund an SD IRA account.

 - Use a qualified self-directed IRA custodian to do this.